 Delegates from 32 countries met from July 6-15, 1938, at Évian-les-Bains to address the issue of Jewish refugees trying to flee Germany and Austria.
 The meeting was also attended by representatives of 24 voluntary organizations as observers and hundreds of journalists.
 The delegates expressed sympathy for Jews under Nazism but no country, with the exception of the Dominican Republic, was willing to accept large numbers of refugees.
 France (and many other countries) claimed that it had already taken on too many refugees.
 Countries like Canada or Australia claimed that accepting Jewish refugees would create an internal "racial" problem in the country.
 Britain claimed that it was already fully populated and suffering from unemployment, so it could not take in a larger number of refugees.
 The United States refused to increase the annual admission quota of refugees even before the conference began.
 The Soviet Union did not attend the conference.
-It is believed that the reasons for which the Dominican Republic was willing to accept refugees were related to the fact that the leader of the country: (a) had ordered his soldiers to massacre thousands of Haitians the year before and he hoped that this would help him clear his image internationally; (b) hoped that inter-marriages between Jews and the local inhabitants would lead to "lightening" the population's skin complexion.
+It is believed that the leader of the country: (a) had ordered his soldiers to massacre thousands of Haitians the year before and he hoped that this would help him clear his image internationally; (b) hoped that inter-marriages between Jews and the local inhabitants would lead to "lightening" the population's skin complexion.